UniHD-CEG/gpugraph500/README.md

 # Requirements
 - C compiler.
 C++ Compiler with c++11 support.
-- An MPI implementation: OpenMPI (MPICH2 is not supported)
+- A MPI implementation: OpenMPI (MPICH2 is not fully supported)
 - To use CUDA-BFS or CUDA-compression: CUDA 6+ support.
 - To use SIMD compression: SSE2 support (SSE4+ support recommended)
 - To use SIMD+ compression SSE2 support.
 (Optional)